Chiling Waterfall – Spend half of my day here to hike!

 It’s been 3 years since I went for a hike.
 It was a class trip to Broga hill with my uni mates.
-Ever since that trip, I’ve always wanted to try different place to hike but couldn’t find any “kaki” ~hiking buddy until I saw my friends’ hiking photos on social medias recently, I buzzed them in our group chat, “Let’s go hiking for our next outing”
+Ever since that trip, I’ve always wanted to try a different place to hike but couldn’t find any “kaki” ~hiking buddy until I saw my friends’ hiking photos on social media recently, I buzzed them in our group chat.

 My friend suggested Kuala Kubu Bharu because it’s suitable for beginner and nearer to my place, about 1-hour drive from Kota Damansara.
 I agreed immediately without searching for more information.
 Well, I SHOULD have done some research before going.
 Lol!
 You’ll know what happened when you read until the end.

 The Chiling waterfall, beautiful and impressive waterfalls of Selangor, is situated inside the Sungai Chiling Fish Sanctuary, a fisheries research project run by the Selangor State Fisheries Department to protect a species of fish called mahseer, where you can find along the Kuala Kubu Fraser’s Hill Road.

 When you see a gigantic lake on your left while on the way to Chiling waterfall, that’s the Selangor River Dam.
 We stopped by here to take some memorable photos.
 I was excited! ….
 Until the moment when I have to cross the river….

 To get to the top of Chiling waterfall and enjoy the spectacular view, we went through an adventurous trek along the river and waded across the river six times!
 Besides the fallen tree trunks where you need to lift yourself over them and encounter strong water currents sometimes or slippery rocks while crossing the river, it is an easy trek that suitable for all beginners.
 You won’t find very steep trails or lots of obstacles there.